What are Fixed Income Funds?

 #2 – Exchange Traded Funds

 Exchange-Traded funds are Index funds and it refers to the Indices of the Stock Market.
 This fund is a combination of various stock which is traded on the Stock Exchange.
 This fund is called Exchange Traded fund because it is traded on Stock Exchange like particular security traded.
-In this fund, a risk exists but slightly lower than the risk if invested in particular share because this fund invests in a basket of Securities.
+In this fund, a risk exists but slightly lower than the risk if invested in a particular share because this fund invests in a basket of Securities.

 #3 – Money Market Fund

 Money Market funds are those funds that invest only in the money market like commercial paper, treasury bills, and instruments.
 It is a type of Mutual fund which invests in high quality and Short-term fund.
-Investment risks are extremely low in Money Market fund and investor will get good returns
+Investment risks are extremely low in Money Market fund and investor will get good returns.

 The following are the features which are as follows: